hoshangsheth/hoshangsheth/README.md

 ## About Me

-I'm a Generative AI Engineer with a BCA in AI & Data Science from Amrita Vishwa Vidyapeetham, backed by certifications in Data Science, Data Analytics, and Generative AI.
-I build backend APIs, retrieval-augmented generation systems, and ML pipelines — and I care more about whether a system survives real usage than whether a demo looks good in a screen recording.
+I'm a Generative AI Engineer with a BCA in AI & Data Science from Amrita Vishwa Vidyapeetham, backed by certifications in Generative AI, Data Science, Data Analytics.
+I build backend APIs, retrieval-augmented generation systems, AI agents, Automations, and ML pipelines - and I care more about whether a system survives real usage than whether a demo looks good in a screen recording.

 My default engineering approach: get the simplest version working end-to-end first, then harden it.
 That usually means starting with a clean FastAPI service and a working data flow before adding clustering, embeddings, or explainability layers on top.
-When something breaks in production — a memory ceiling on a free-tier host, a schema mismatch in a pipeline — I treat it as a design problem to solve, not a bug to patch around.
+When something breaks in production, a memory ceiling on a free-tier host, a schema mismatch in a pipeline, I treat it as a design problem to solve, not a bug to patch around.

 **Focus areas:** backend API development, RAG systems, LLM integrations, recommendation systems, feature engineering, and deploying ML-backed products on constrained infrastructure (free-tier hosting, no dedicated ops team).